-Following is a selected list of publications authored by team members.
+Following is a list of selected publications authored by team members.

 Andrijasevic, R., Rhodes, C., & Yu, K. H. (2019).
 Foreign workers: On the other side of gendered, racial, political and ethical borders.
 Organization.
 OnlineFirst